RoyPrabhat/DemoApp/README.md

 # DemoApp

-The Demo App contains two simple pages.
+The Demo App contains two simple pages and an error screen.
 It in essence is a list of items and their details page.
+Items in our case are movies and the data is being fetched from free to use open source TheMovideDB platform.

 **Feature**
-1) Open app to see top rated movies (home page)
+1) Open the app to see top rated movies (home page).
-2) Click on any one of the movies on the home page to see a details page, along with a horizontally scrollable list of similar movies
+2) Click on any one of the movies on the home page to see the movie details page.
-3) Clicking on each of these movies in the similar movies list will take you the details page of that particular movie
+3) Press back to come to the home page
+4) In case of any API error, the error screen will be displayed with a retry button to make the API call again along with a toast message that lets the user know that something went wrong.

 **Follwoing are the things that I have tried to cover as a part of this app**
-1) MVVM Architechture
+1) MVVM architechture
-2) Clean Coding architecture
+2) Clean architecture
 3) Flow
 4) Coroutines
+5) Compose
+6) Unit testing
-5) Lifecyle
+7) Lifecyle
-6) Dependency Injection using Hilt + Dagger
+8) Dependency Injection using Hilt + Dagger
-7) API erros response handling (For now only a toast is being displayed)
+9) API error response handling (For now only a toast is being displayed)
-8) Securely storing API Key in BuildConfig
+10) Securely storing API Key in BuildConfig
-9) Minify & code shrinking
+11) Minify & code shrinking
-10) Retry button in case of api failure to call the api again
+12) Retry button in case of api failure to call the api again
-11) Screen loader
+13) Screen loader
-12) Optimized recyler view
-13) Placeholder images
+14) Placeholder images
-14) Testability
+15) Testable code

 **Application Screenshots**